 All statistics on LASIK point to one thing – no one did it for fun, all patients had serious problems.
 What’s more important is that around 35% of Americans have eye problems that can be fixed with laser surgery.
 A very small part of them decide to do it, though.

-Today LASIK is 30 years old.
+Here’s one of the many landmark statistics for lasik procedures through the years.
+Today LASIK is more than 30 years old.
 The first procedure was performed in 1989 by the eye surgeon Marguerite B. MacDonald.

 The most notable research was done even earlier.
 In the 1950s Spanish ophthalmologist, Jose Barraquer made a breakthrough in eye surgery.